quicwg/multipath/draft-ietf-quic-multipath.md

 The processing of an incoming RETIRE_CONNECTION_ID frame is described in {{Section 19.17 of QUIC-TRANSPORT}}.
-The same processing applies for PATH_RETIRE_CONNECTION_ID frames per path, while the processing of an RETIRE_CONNECTION_ID frame is only applied for Path ID 0.
+The same processing applies for PATH_RETIRE_CONNECTION_ID frames per path, while the processing of a RETIRE_CONNECTION_ID frame is only applied for Path ID 0.

 ## MAX_PATH_ID frames {#max-paths-frame}